 Texas Greenlights Tesla Tech for EV Chargers Amid Controversy

 The Lone Star State, set to receive a significant chunk of a $5 billion program aimed at electrifying US highways, has been in the spotlight for this choice.
 The end goal?
-To make Tesla’s tech the primary charging standard in the US.
+To Tesla’s tech the primary charging standard in the US.

 Although federal guidelines insist that companies provide the Combined Charging System (CCS) to be eligible for funding, states have the liberty to layer on additional stipulations.

-Adding to the drama, Ford and General Motors sent ripples through the industry just a couple of months back when they declared their intention to hop on the Tesla North American Charging Standard (NACS) bandwagon.
+Adding to the drama, and General Motors sent ripples through the industry just a couple of months back when they declared their intention to hop on the Tesla North American Charging Standard (NACS) bandwagon.

 Following this, more automakers and charging outfits jumped on board.
 As per a June report by Reuters, Texas was set on the path of mandating Tesla’s technology in charging stations.
-And they’re not alone – Washington and Kentucky have similar inclinations.
+And they’re not alone – Washington and have similar inclinations.

 However, this hasn’t been a smooth ride.
 Several charging firms expressed their reservations, reaching out to the Texas Transportation Commission.